dbolser/registry-factory/README.md

 Registries.ModelRegistry.get("simple_model", version="1.0.0") # Returns the module.
 ```

-Accreditation can be used to keep track of how and to who credit should be attributed the module.
+Accreditation can be used to keep track of how and to whom credit should be attributed for a given module.
 The accreditation can be set when registering a module.

 ```Python